Andy Piper is widely known as a Social Bridgebuilder and speaker, and is a Developer Advocate at Twitter.

 The Lost Outpost is Andy’s personal blog.
 Most of the time you will be reading his musings on topics related to his work, life, technology, the web, and photography.
 This is a wide spectrum of topics – particularly since “life” could cover anything and everything that catches his attention!

-As well as this personal weblog, Andy also contributes to mqtt.org, the site for the community interested in lightweight messaging for mobile and telemetry applications; the Eclipse Paho project, part of the machine-to-machine working group at the Eclipse Foundation; and Home Camp, the home hacking, automation and green technology community.
+As well as this personal weblog, Andy also contributes to mqtt.org, the site for the community interested in lightweight messaging for mobile and telemetry applications; and the Eclipse Paho project, part of the Internet of Things community at the Eclipse Foundation.

 Andy is probably best known online as a “social bridgebuilder” spanning a number of areas of technology and interest.
 His weblog The Lost Outpost reflects the diversity of his skills and interests: development, design, communications, everything social, community building, marketing, gaming and digital imaging.
 He has been a co-host of podcasts including the weekly Dogear Nation podcast (search for it on iTunes), Games at Work, and the Ubuntu UK Podcast; is one of the organisers of Home Camp; and was a committee member and former speaker at Digital Surrey.